khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - what can you add to your website?
 Some ideas:
     - full CV / parts of your CV
     - project outlines, reports
-    - blog e.g. using audio-video or/and textual content
+    - blog e.g. using audio-video or/and textual content or just text e.g. your di-identity essay
     - links to social media profiles e.g LinkedIn
     - affiliations with organisations/institutions/clubs, etc.
     - can you think of anything else?
 - how does a website help our professional identities?
 - what are efficient ways to use a website with social media accounts?
 - how do I decide whether an SSG or a WCMS is best for a website?
 - do I need new skills or do I have the money to pay someone to do the job for me?
-What are the advantages/disadvantages of these options?
+What are the advantages/disadvantages of these two options?
 - why is it good to keep my information in raw text format i.e. as simple as possible?
 - what are the advantages of LinkedIn over other social platforms?
-Do you have a LinkedIn account yet?

 <br>

 ### troubleshooting
-(note screencast by end of week 4)
+(note: screencast ready by the end of week 4)
-- ideas you should consider when troubleshooting
+- some simple ideas you could consider when troubleshooting i.e. solving a problem

 <br>